NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

     * **Unique keys** are properties, or combinations of properties, that can be used to uniquely identify the node in the GDC.
 For example, the tuple (combination) of `[ project_id, submitter_id ]` is a unique key for most nodes, which means that although `submitter_id` does not need to be unique in GDC, it must be unique within a project.
 * **Links** define relationships between nodes, and the multiplicity of those relationships (e.g. one-to-one, one-to-many, many-to-many).

 The properties and links that a node can have are defined by the **JSON schema** corresponding to the node's `type`.
-Node JSON schemas are stored in the [GDC Data Dictionary](#dictionary-endpoint).
+Node JSON schemas are stored in the [GDC Data Dictionary](#gdc-data-dictionary).

 Functionally similar node types are grouped under the same **category**.
 For example, node types `slide_image` and `submitted_unaligned_reads` belong to `data_file` category, which comprises nodes that correspond to files downloadable from the GDC Object Store.

-To submit data to the GDC, users must create and link nodes according to their schemas, creating a graph that can be represented by the diagram provided [here](https://gdc.nci.nih.gov/node/8396/).

 ### Unique Keys